shortkutcdi/Bookshelve-angular-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+A simple app that lists the books you have at home, in your library.
+You can add a photo of each book.
+The user will need to be authenticated to use the app.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.